fib-international/structuralcodes/docs/theory/section_integrator.md

 If the function to be integrated over the surface is not polynomial, the function can be discretized in linear branches and the cross section must be discretized in small polygons for each polynomial branch; also in this case the integral is not exact anymore.
 :::

-The main application of this algorithm in *structuralcodes* is for integrating the stress or modulus over the cross-section.
+The main application of this algorithm in StructuralCodes is for integrating the stress or modulus over the cross-section.

 In this context, let's consider a case of unixial bending, for which the stress function can be considered variable only with respect to coordinate $z$: